vedi/cocos2dx-store/README.md

 > Your behaviour is an addition to the default behaviour implemented by SOOMLA.
 You don't replace SOOMLA's behaviour.

-The `CCSoomla` class is where all events go through.
-To handle various events, create your own event handler, a class that implements `CCEventHandler`, and add it to the `CCSoomla` class:
+The `CCStoreEventDispatcher` class is where all events go through.
+To handle various events, create your own event handler, a class that implements `CCEventHandler`, and add it to the `CCStoreEventDispatcher` class:

-    soomla::CCSoomla::sharedSoomla()->addEventHandler(yourEventHandler);
+    soomla::CCStoreEventDispatcher::getInstance()->addEventHandler(storeEventHandler);

 ## Error Handling